GGravesStudios/thermo-sim/Docs/CONTRIBUTING.md

 ```

 ### 🧹 3.
 Coding Standards
-- Use clear, descriptive variable names
+- Use clear, descriptive names.
-- Comment physics calculations generously
+- Comment physics/math where it might be non-obvious; keep comments concise.
-- Keep components small & modular
+- Keep components small & modular.
-- Avoid deeply nested logic when possible
-- Prefer pure functions in simulation logic
+- Prefer pure functions in simulation logic for easier testing (`thermo.ts`).

 ### 📤 4.
 Submit a Pull Request

-A PR should include:
+Include:

-- What the change does
+- What the change does and why it matters.
-- Why it's needed
-- How to test it
+- How to test it (commands, expected behavior).
-- Any physics references (if applicable)
+- Any physics references or assumptions.

 Maintainers will review and provide feedback.